Configure Wire-Server for federation¶

 Warning

-As of October 2021, changing this Backend Domain after existing user activity with a recent version (versions later than ~May/June 2021) will lead to undefined behaviour (untested, not accounted for during development) on some or all client platforms (Web, Android, iOS) for those users: It is possible your clients could crash, or lose part of their data about themselves or other users and conversations, or otherwise exhibit unexpected behaviour.
+Changing the backend domain after existing user activity with a client version (versions later than May/June 2021) will lead to undefined behaviour (untested, not accounted for during development) on some or all client platforms (Web, Android, iOS) for those users: It is possible your clients could crash, or lose part of their data about themselves or other users and conversations, or otherwise exhibit unexpected behaviour.
 If at all possible, do not change this backend domain.
 We do not intend to provide support if you change the backend domain.

 One prerequisite to enable federation is an SRV record as defined in RFC 2782 that needs to be set up to allow the wire-server to be discovered by other Wire backends.
 See the documentation on discovery in federation for more information on the role of discovery in federation.